trisbman/AniFight/README.md

 npm start
 ```

-Setting menu can be openned by running:
+Setting menu can be opened by running:

 ```
 npm run setting